YueqianJing-00/Newborn_Screening_GIA/GIA/README.md

 ## Privacy and review

 The committed scripts contain placeholder paths and no study IDs.
-If you edit them with private paths, restore the placeholders before committing.
-Before a push, inspect `git status`, review staged files, and confirm that no VCF/PLINK files, sample maps, Q matrices, logs, or results are tracked.